 Low Point Weight Watchers Salad Dressing

 - Ken's Steakhouse Balsamic Vinaigrette is gluten-free and has ⅓ fewer calories than most dressings, as well as 50 percent less fat.
-It's only 2 points for 2 tablespoon
+It's only 2 points for 2 TBSP.

 - Skinnygirl Poppyseed Dressing.
 This is fat-free and sugar-free and is delicious with a burst of lemon and plenty of poppy seeds.
-It is zero points for 2 tablespoon
+It is zero points for 2 TBSP.

 - Hidden Valley Greek Yogurt Dressings.
 These come in Spinach & Feta (yum), Ranch, Lemon Garlic, and Cucumber Dill.
 They are only 2 points per serving.

 - Kraft Fat-Free Catalina Dressing.
 This is a sweet dressing with a tomato and spice flavor.
-It is only 2 points for 2 tablespoon
+It is only 2 points for 2 TBSP.

 - Bragg Apple Cider Vinaigrette.
-This is fat-free, certified organic, and has only 1 point per 2 tablespoon
+This is fat-free, certified organic, and has only 1 point per 2 TBSP.

 Peanut Butter is really good for you and does not have to be off-limits on Weight Watchers.
 It's packed with protein and can be used for way more than sandwiches alone.